Press "Enter" to skip to content

 Orochi Experience Workshop: Ten non-Japanese are eligible to experience becoming Orochi Dancing Princess Shachu members will show how to form tricks.

-Subtitles and Interpretation in English, Portuguese, Vietnamese and French available.
+Subtitles and Interpretation in English available.

 Story of Orochi, Eight-Headed Giant Serpent